hpjeonGIT/Tips/CV.md

 ------------
 * Nvidia Academy Certificate of Completion
   - Ansible Essentials for Network Engineers (2024)
+  - Introduction to AI in the Data Center (2024)
   - InfiniBand Essentials (2023)
   - Introduction to Base Command Manager (2023)
 * Google Cloud Completion Badge